México F.C.

 Club de Football México, A.C., simply known as Club México and also as México FC, was a Mexican football club based in Mexico City, that played in the Liga Mexicana de Football Amateur Association (1912–1918, 1919–1922) and later participated in the Campeonato de Primera Fuerza/Liga Mayor (1922–1930, 1932–1934).

 History

-As the Mexican revolution was taking place in 1910, Club San Pedro de los Pinos was officially founded by a group of locals headed by Alfredo B. Cuellar, Jorge Gómez de Parada y Alberto Sierra., The club would be excepted and invited to play in the amateur league in 1912 and would take on the name of Mexico FC.
+As the Mexican revolution was taking place in 1910, Club San Pedro de los Pinos was officially founded by a group of locals headed by Alfredo B. Cuellar, Jorge Gómez de Parada and Alberto Sierra.
+The club would be accepted and invited to play in the amateur league in 1912 and would take on the name of México FC.

-In its first years the club would obtain the 1912–13 amateur league title after reinforcing themselves with players mainly from England, but still the club was made out of mostly Mexicans.
+In its first years, the club would obtain the 1912–13 amateur league title after reinforcing themselves with players mainly from England, but the club was still mainly made out of mostly Mexican players.